kconde2/vote-app/README.md

 # Vote App

-Vote App is a (Golang) app that allows users to vote online on draft laws.
+Vote App is a (Golang & VueJS) app that allows users to vote online on draft laws.

 ## Requirements